bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 [ The CAVE block. ]
 This block is recognized by the presence of dollar-sign followed by at least one space at the first line.
-Each additional line will be checked for the presence of the same sign and follow-on space, and if detected it becomes a new line by itself; otherwise it is considered the continuation of the previous line.
-When being typeset, the output is so that all lines are center aligned.
+Each additional line will be checked for the presence of the same pattern, and if detected is to start a new line, otherwise it is the continuation of the previous line.
+The output is so that all lines are center aligned.

     $ Hello!
     $ Good morning!